 Presenter(s): Jenny Hinson, Texas Department of Family and Protective Services, Austin, TX; and Tina Amberboy, Texas Supreme Court Children’s Commission, Austin, TX

 D10 – Treating the “Too Acute”: Residential Programming for High Risk Adolescent Girls

 Over the course of the last 35 years, female delinquency rates have more than doubled (The Bureau of Justice Statistics, 2013), increasing the need for programs the serve adolescent and adult females.
 While the need for programming has increased, the availability of resources and research on working with adolescent girls remains scarce.
 This workshop will provide an overview of one agency’s experience developing programming and staff training for high risk adolescent girls.
 The use of the youth’s perspective in training development and facilitation will be highlighted.

-Presenter(s): Melissa Orazio and April Slater Roche, Hillcrest Educational Centers, Pittsfield, MA
+Presenter(s): Melissa Orazio and Peter Lopenzina, Hillcrest Educational Centers, Pittsfield, MA

 D11 – Data-Driven Strategies for Successful Engagement in Family-Focused Substance Use Disorder Treatment